-Started our hike along the lakeshore and arrived at the start of the Larch Valley trail where there this is a lovely sign noting that group travel (4 or more people) is strongly recommended (due to bears).
+Started our hike along the Moraine Lake Shoreline Trail and arrived at the start of the Larch Valley trail where there this is a lovely sign noting that group travel (4 or more people) is strongly recommended (due to bears).
 No matter which way I count our group, it was still just two dogs and one skittish girl.
 Not quite enough to make hiking Larch Valley a wise decision.

 So we simply took our time hiking along the lakeshore and enjoyed the gorgeous views.

 With Larch Valley and Lake Louise off the list for today, we suddenly had an open afternoon.